ipeperko/dbm/README.md

 m.emplace_back( key("time"), binding(str_time), custom_data_type("TIMESTAMP NOT NULL DEFAULT CURRENT_TIMESTAMP") );
 ```

 Converting unix time to timestamp is also possible.
-In this case create table will create
+In this case model create function will create
 field of type timestamp.
 Data will be converted to unix time when reading and writing data.

 ```c++